AARInnovations/mibew-tray-notification-plugin/README.md

 # Mibew Tray Notification plugin

-Plugin notifies a Mibew operator about new visitors requested a chat in the Windows system tray.
+Plugin notifies a Mibew operator about new visitors requesting a chat in the Windows system tray.

 <h2>Installation</h2>